MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/focus.md

 To track the `Tab`-focused element in the **Console** in DevTools by using a Live Expression:

-1. Open the demo webpage [Accessibility testing page with errors](https://microsoftedge.github.io/DevToolsSamples/a11y-testing/page-with-errors.html) in a new window or tab.
+1. Open the [accessibility-testing demo webpage](https://microsoftedge.github.io/Demos/devtools-a11y-testing/) in a new window or tab.

+1. Right-click anywhere in the webpage and then select **Inspect**.
+Or, press `F12`.
+DevTools opens next to the webpage.

 1. In DevTools, open the **Console**.